allfed/ALLFED-Repository-Template/README.md

 # Environment
 Every ALLFED project is run in its own virtual environment.
 Therefore, every project needs an `environment.yml` file.
 The one in this repository is only an example and should not be used for any actual project.
 To create and organize virtual environments we use [conda](https://docs.conda.io/en/latest/miniconda.html).

+# License
+ALLFED publishes its code in Open Access.
+For this we use the [**Apache 2.0 License**](https://www.planetcrust.com/what-does-apache-2-0-license-mean).
+This license allows very free use of the code, but makes sure that ALLFED cannot be sued if something goes wrong with the code.
+The license template in this repository needs to be adapted when a new project is created.

 # Python Style Guide
 All code written for ALLFED should follow the [PEP 8 Style Guide for Python](https://peps.python.org/pep-0008/).
 Especially important are:
 * Keep the code well documented